 If I registered previously under UPMC’s Supplier Diversity registry, why am I being asked to register again?

-UPMC Supplier Diversity has updated their registration portal with higher capability and capacity to move your business information into the hands of end users and procurement leads.
+UPMC Supplier Diversity has updated its registration portal with higher capability and capacity to move your business information into the hands of end users and procurement leads.
 As such, the old registry was not capable of such powerful work.
-With the technology capable under this new Supplier Diversity Portal, it requires any diverse-certified company interested in doing business with UPMC to registe.
+With the technology capable under this new Supplier Diversity Portal, it requires any diverse-certified company interested in doing business with UPMC to register.

 What is the UPMC Supplier Diversity Program?

 UPMC’s Supplier Diversity Program, which began in 1989, and reengineered in 2006, is designed to provide minority, woman-owned, and disadvantaged businesses (MWDBE) equal access to procurement opportunities.
 The program ensures that certified MWDBEs are provided the maximum opportunity to participate as partners and suppliers of goods and services to UPMC.

 - Supplier Diversity is an integral part of the UPMC Supply Chain Management (SCM) strategy

 - UPMC actively recruits MWDBEs to participate in the Supplier Diversity Program.

 - UPMC seeks to enter into first and second tier business relationships with MWDBE suppliers who provide quality, cost-competitive products and services to UPMC.

 - A primary focus of the program is to grow the capacity of MWDBE suppliers.